Praqma/VersionedBinaryArtifacts/README.md

 ````
 ./gradlew publish
 ````
-will publish the artifact to libs-release-local
+will publish the artifact to libs.release.local

 # Resolving dependencies